Mariam-Elkhelawy/Mariam-Elkhelawy/README.md

 ## Hi there 👋

-I'm Mariam Elkhelawy, a software engineer with a passion for Flutter development.
-I have graduated from the Computer Science Software Engineering department at Mansoura University.
-I started learning Flutter in 2021 and I'm available to work remotely.
+I'm Mariam Elkhelawy, a highly ambitious and detail-oriented software engineer with a passion for Flutter development .
+Since I started learning Flutter in 2021, I have been dedicated to developing applications that meet exact requirements and deliver exceptional user experiences.
+I learn quickly and am available to work.

 ## My Stats:
 ![Your GitHub stats](https://github-readme-stats.vercel.app/api?username=Mariam-Elkhelawy&show_icons=true&theme=dark)